Social history: Rural history

 Agricultural history handles the economic and technological dimensions, while rural history handles the social dimension.
 Burchardt (2007) evaluates the state of modern English rural history and identifies an "orthodox" school, focused on the economic history of agriculture.
 This historiography has made impressive progress in quantifying and explaining the output and productivity achievements of English farming since the "agricultural revolution."
-The celebratory style of the orthodox school was challenged by a dissident tradition emphasizing the social costs of agricultural progress, notably inclosure, which removed much common resource and lead to riots for some 300 years.
-Recently, a new school, associated with the journal Rural History, has broken away from this narrative of agricultural change, elaborating a wider social history.
-The work of Alun Howkins has been pivotal in the recent historiography, in relation to these three traditions.
+The celebratory style of the orthodox school was challenged by a dissident tradition emphasizing the social costs of agricultural progress, notably enclosure, which removed much common resource and led to riots for some 300 years.
+Recently, a new school associated with the journal Rural History has broken away from this narrative of agricultural change, elaborating a broader social history.
+The work of Alun Howkins has been pivotal in recent historiography regarding these three traditions.

 Howkins, like his precursors, is constrained by an increasingly anachronistic equation of the countryside with agriculture.
 Geographers and sociologists have developed a concept of a "post-productivist" countryside, dominated by consumption and representation that may have something to offer historians, in conjunction with the well-established historiography of the "rural idyll."
-Most American rural history has focused on the American South—overwhelmingly rural until the 1950s—but there is a "new rural history" of the North as well.
-Instead of becoming agrarian capitalists, farmers held onto preindustrial capitalist values emphasizing family and community.
+Most American rural history has focused on the Southern United States—overwhelmingly rural until the 1950s, but there is a "new rural history" of the North as well.
+Instead of becoming agrarian capitalists, farmers held onto preindustrial capitalist values, emphasizing family and community.
 Rural areas maintained population stability; kinship ties determined rural immigrant settlement and community structures; and the defeminization of farm work encouraged the rural version of the "women's sphere."
-These findings strongly contrast with those in the old frontier history as well as those found in the new urban history.
+These findings strongly contrast with those in the old frontier history and those in the new urban history.

 Religion

-The historiography of religion focuses mostly on theology and church organization and development.
-Recently the study of the social history or religious behavior and belief has become important.
+The historiography of religion focuses mostly on theology, church organization, and development.
+Recently, the study of social history, religious behavior, and belief has become important.

 Political history

-While the study of elites and political institutions has produced a vast body of scholarship, the impact after 1960 of social historians has shifted emphasis onto the politics of ordinary people—especially voters and collective movements.
+While the study of elites and political institutions has produced a vast body of scholarship, social historians after 1960 have shifted the emphasis to the politics of ordinary people—especially voters and collective movements.
 Political historians responded with the "new political history," which has shifted attention to political cultures.
 Some scholars have recently applied a cultural approach to political history.
-Some political historians complain that social historians are likely to put too much stress on the dimensions of class, gender and race, reflecting a leftist political agenda that assumes outsiders in politics are more interesting than the actual decision makers.
+Some political historians complain that social historians are likely to put too much stress on the dimensions of class, gender, and race, reflecting a leftist political agenda that assumes outsiders in politics are more interesting than the actual decision makers.

 Social history, with its leftist political origins, initially sought to link state power to everyday experience in the 1960s.
-Yet by the 1970s, social historians increasingly excluded analyses of state power from its focus.
+Yet by the 1970s, social historians increasingly excluded analyses of state power from their focus.
 Social historians have recently engaged with political history through studies of the relationships between state formation, power and everyday life with the theoretical tools of cultural hegemony and governmentality.